thekitchen-pot/thekitchen-pot/src/content/blog/what-to-use-instead-of-cornstarch.md

 ---
-title: "What to Use Instead of Cornstarch - 5 Healthy Substitutes"
+title: What to Use Instead of Cornstarch - 5 Healthy Substitutes
-slug: "what-to-use-instead-of-cornstarch"
+slug: what-to-use-instead-of-cornstarch
-pubDate: "2020-10-27"
+pubDate: 2020-10-27
-modDate: "2025-01-18"
+modDate: 2025-01-18
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/Cornstarch.jpg"
+image: src/content/blog/images/Cornstarch.jpg
-coverAlt: "What to Use Instead of Cornstarch - 5 Healthy Substitutes"
+coverAlt: What to Use Instead of Cornstarch - 5 Healthy Substitutes
+description: >-
-description: "If you're unable to access cornstarch for your cooking needs, fret not, as this article provides a thorough exploration of suitable substitutes.
-Whether it's wheat flour, arrowroot, potato starch, rice flour, or tapioca, there are plenty"
+  If you're unable to access cornstarch for your cooking needs, fret not, as this article provides a thorough exploration of suitable substitutes.
+Whether it's wheat flour, arrowroot, potato starch, rice flour, or tapioca, there are plenty
-tags: ["best-griddle-pans-for-pancakes", "cornmeal", "cornstarch-vs-corn-flour"]
+tags:
+  - best-griddle-pans-for-pancakes
+  - cornmeal
+  - cornstarch-vs-corn-flour
-category: "How To Guides"
+category: How To Guides
+seo: >-
-seo: "Cornstarch is essential for thickening your soup and sauces.
+  Cornstarch is essential for thickening your soup and sauces.
 But what do you do when you can't access it.
 What to use instead of cornstarch?
 This article gives healthy substitutes for cornstarch.
-Read on"
+Read on
 ---

 If you love cooking and baking, then you understand the crucial role that cornstarch plays in bettering your meals.
 But what do you do when you desperately want to cook but you can’t access the ingredient?